 BiographyDr.
 Bajwa was born and raised in Brooklyn, New York.
 A graduate of Stuyvesant High School in New York City, he obtained his B.S. and M.D. degrees from New York University.
 He then trained in Internal Medicine at Massachusetts General Hospital, followed by subspecialty training in Pulmonary and Critical Care Medicine in the Harvard combined Pulmonary/Critical Care fellowship program.
 In 2007, Dr. Bajwa completed his M.P.H. degree at the Harvard School of Public Health and joined the faculty of Harvard Medical School and the Pulmonary/Critical Care Unit at Massachusetts General Hospital.
-Dr. Bajwa serves as the Associate Director of the MGH Medical Intensive Care Unit, as well as director of the Critical Care teaching curriculum for MGH Internal Medicine residents and clerkship director for the Harvard Medical School clerkship in Intensive Care Medicine.
+Dr. Bajwa is the Director of the MGH Medical Intensive Care Unit, as well as director of the Critical Care teaching curriculum for MGH Internal Medicine residents and clerkship director for the Harvard Medical School clerkship in Intensive Care Medicine.

 ResearchDr.
 Bajwa's primary research interest is in studying genetic susceptibility to critical illness.
 Specifically, he has been working for four years on the Molecular Epidemiology of the Acute Respiratory Distress Syndrome (ARDS) project, led by his research mentor Dr. David Christiani.
 This project has been ongoing for over 10 years and has enrolled a registry of over 4000 critically ill patients from Massachusetts General Hospital intensive care units (ICUs).
 The aim of this project is to describe the role of genetic variation in determining why some individuals are at greater risk than others.
 Dr. Bajwa's other research interests include the use of biomarkers in critical illness to further refine diagnostic and treatment strategies in the ICU, as well as ICU treatment of alcohol withdrawal.